AntoineRichard/IsaacSimEnvironmentGeneration/Heightmap2Mesh/README.md

 Please note that if you want to apply textures afterwards it may be beneficial to generate the UV maps during the mesh generation process.
 This can be done by adding the following argument: `--generate_uvs 1`

+Some simulator / game-engine can benefit from cutting down the main mesh into smaller meshes, thus we provide a built-in tool to do the cutting.
+Please note that it also cuts the texture properly such that it lines up well when the map is cutted into tiles.
+ - `--cut_subtiles 1`: enables the tiling process
+ - `subtile_size`: is used to set the size of the tiles.
+The size is specified in meters, which means that it's directly tied to the xy_resolution and size of the image used as DEM.

 Bellow are examples of how to use this module:
 Single DEM, STL, with a 10pixels per meter resolution, and a downscale of z by a factor of 2:
 ```